smythp/intro-command-line/sections/creating-files-and-folders.md

 ### Creating a folder

 So far, we've only performed commands that give us information.
-Let's use a command that actually affects the computer.
+Let's use a command that creates something on the computer.

 First, make sure you're in the home directory: